christophfranke/signal-chain/README.md

 )
 ```

-The *Chain* type is broken down into multiple subtypes:
+The *Chain* type is broken down into four subtypes:
 - `SyncChain`: This *Chain* executes **synchronously** and will **complete**
 - `AsyncChain`: This *Chain* executes **asynchronously** and will **complete**
 - `WeakChain`: This *Chain* executes **synchronously**, but may **not complete**
 - `AsyncWeakChain`: This *Chain* executes **asynchronously** and may **not complete**

-These types give static hints about the behaviour of the *Chain* and when used with `$.evaluate` or `$.function` will produce slightly different results.
+These types give static hints about the behaviour of the *Chain* and effect the result types of `$.evaluate` and `$.function`.

+> This is similar to **function coloring**: as soon as an Async Operator is inserted into the chain, the whole Chain becomes an *AsyncChain*, and with that immediately all other chains that use the now Async Chain.
+The same happens if you introduce an Operator that can stop the chain: It becomes a *WeakChain* and with it all its dependants.
+The good news is, that this happens **statically** in Typescript, so you know what to expect depending on the type.
+Of course, this is being **inferred** from the types of Operators uesd in the Chain and requires no manual adjustment.

 Once we connect the chain, it will start listening to the counter.
 Note that it executes immediately and synchronously on connection.
 ```typescript